popnerdstudios/C-3DK/README.md

 # C-3DK

 ## Introduction
 C-3DK is a GPT and Langchain powered chatbot that runs on a Raspberry Pi.
-It's designed to interact with users through the persona of a protocol droid from the Star Wars universe, combining advanced language processing capabilities with a thematic twist.
+It's designed to interact with users through the persona of a fictional character, combining advanced language processing capabilities with a thematic twist.

 ## Features